sitedata/checklyhq.com/site/content/docs/browser-checks/login-and-secrets.md

     parent: "Browser Checks"
 ---

-Login scenarios, where a user provides credentials to get access to a web app are extremely common.
-They are also a great candidate for a browser check as they these site transactions tend to be very crucial.
+Scenarios where a user provides credentials to get access to a web app are extremely common.
+They are also a great candidate for a browser check as these site transactions tend to be very crucial.

 ## Using Environment Variables